Phases of revision

 - Check the accuracy of your summary against the original notes.

-- Identify important points that you did not remember, and add them to the summary.
-Unless you spend time remembering these points, you are likely to forget them again in the exam.
+- Identify important points that you did not remember and add them to the summary.
+Unless you spend time memorising these points, you are likely to forget them again in the exam.

 Re-reading and self-testing